Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Who: Senior team member (proven through Steps 3-5) or new strategic hire

-What to Delegate
+What Strategic Work to Delegate First

 Process optimization: